Nubuck/z1-core/libs/ui-box-tailwind/readme.md

 Not me.

-That said functional css isn't the most ergonomic manner of styling when you end up with a monsterously long line of classNames to style an element.
-Terrible to read and edit at scale.
+That said functional css is also not the best™ when you end up with a monsterously long line of classNames to style an element.
+Terrible to read and edit at volume.

 This library offers a solution to managing and mutating functional css classNames in a way that's comfortably functional and css-in-js'esque, across any platform free of any runtime DOM concerns.